joedolson/my-tickets/src/readme.txt

 * Bug fix: If event has been deleted, exit early in payment UI.
 * Bug fix: Exit in ticket template if event does not exist.
+* Bug fix: Global $wpdb not declared on Help form.
 * New action: 'mt_successful_payment', executes prior to sending purchase notifications.
 * Style change on payment page
 * Text change on payment page
+* Add Privacy information to Help screen

 = 1.7.11 =